yangyugit/dynamic_stlf/README.md

 #### script.m:
 data_preprocessing.m deals with the data of IHEPC and AEP to interpolate the missing data and produces the corresponding .mat file which can be load to the MATLAB fast.

 hyperparameters_selection.m illustates the hyperparameters selection of the base models.
-The main idea is arial and error.
+The main idea is tarial and error.
 Running of the script will take lots of time.

 test_case_1 file contains the corresponding script.m of test scenario 1 that the base model is accurate.